noaione/yuusha-shoukan-ln/sources/v09/chapter1.md

 [...It’s not a bad deal.
 If I agree to this, what about the earlier matter?]

 “Yes.
-I will consider it, with the word “positive” attached to it.”
+I will consider it, with the word _positive_ attached to it.”

 [I understand.
 I don’t mind adding that condition...
 Will you come here immediately?]